300 stone crushers to be set up near Khanpur Dam

 KP CM’s Special Assistant on Mining Arif Ahmadzai informed The News the area with reserves of around eight billion tons of limestone could initially generate Rs200 to 500 million per annum which could rise to Rs8 billion per annum,

-Sources said that after the Supreme Court ordered removal of stone crushers from Margala mountains — a major source of limestone for stone crushers and imposed a complete ban on the mining — the owners of displaced stone crushers were desperate to get mining rights in the vicinity.
-The then chief justice while ordering the removal of stone crushers from Margala in 2016 said, "We don’t want to make people jobless but we have to protect the environment”.
-Margala had 60 stone crushers while Khanpur — behind Margala mountains — is going to have 300, the source explained.
+Sources said that after the Supreme Court ordered removal of stone crushers from Margalla mountains — a major source of limestone for stone crushers and imposed a complete ban on the mining — the owners of displaced stone crushers were desperate to get mining rights in the vicinity.
+The then chief justice while ordering the removal of stone crushers from Margalla in 2016 said, "We don’t want to make people jobless but we have to protect the environment”.
+Margala had 60 stone crushers while Khanpur — behind Margalla mountains — is going to have 300, the source explained.

 The region which is full of green vegetation, crystal clear springs and streams is a blink away from getting eroded risking the overall environment.
 The source also alleged saying, "KPK mines department while keeping the senior political leadership of PTI and KP in dark has awarded rights for establishment of stone crushers in the pristine and scenic mountains surrounding the Khanpur dam".